* Relief rally probably short-lived on political uncertainty

 By Saikat Chatterjee

-LONDON, May 28 (Reuters) - The euro jumped on Monday and is set for its biggest single day rise against the Swiss franc as a relief rally swept through currency markets after anti-establishment parties 5-Star Movement and the League abandoned plans to form a government.
+LONDON, May 28 (Reuters) - The euro jumped on Monday and was set for its biggest one-day rise against the Swiss franc as a relief rally swept through currency markets after Italy's anti-establishment 5-Star and League parties abandoned plans to form a government.

 Markets were relieved at not having to immediately deal with the likelihood of a eurosceptic government.
 But market strategists doubted the rally in the euro would be sustained.